AccentureFed/18FRFQ-Response/README.md

 ## Testing
 Backend unit testing - utilized JUnit and Spock.
 All components received unit tests, especially corner cases and null.
 Unit tests were created simultaneously as code was developed.
 Unit tests (~30) were run on every Jenkins build (~125).
 If defects were identified, the developer would resolve the defect within the same sprint.

 Usability testing - implemented through multiple iterations of moc-ups and wire frame development.
 At the daily sprint review, designs were reviewed and feedback from the development team, product owner and stakeholders incorporated.
 Within 48 hours of the initial product direction a solid design was conceptualized in an interactive, clickable wireframe.
-In 72 hours, <a href="https://vimeo.com/132240054" target="_blank">usability test cases</a>) were created and testing was administered with real users against that design with individuals who matched the personas.
+In 72 hours, usability tests were created and <a href="https://vimeo.com/132240054" target="_blank">testing</a>) was administered with real users against that design with individuals who matched the personas.
 Local and remote testing was conducted.
 Based on feedback received, the designs were refined.

 <a href="https://vimeo.com/132240055" target="_blank">508 testing</a> was done utilizing JAWS, the Wat toolbar and Keyboard Accessibility.
 Results highlighted areas of our implemented design were not conducive to individuals with disabilities.
 These  tests allowed our team to ensure our prototype was accessible for all users.

 ## Technology Choices
 Open source technologies allowed our team to drive efficiencies (cost, time, reliability, value).
-The underlying platforms used in our prototype are openly licensed and free.
-A complete list of tools used can be found here:
+Our prototype and the underlying <a href="https://github.com/AccentureFed/18FRFQ-Response/tree/master/process-documentation/evidence/Attachment_E_Evidence_Q" target="_blank">51 technologies</a> used to create and run the prototype are openly licensed and free of charge.
 ![alt tag](/process-documentation/agile-process-photos/design/tool-diagram.png)

 ## Development